shngxng/naruto-motion-game/README.md

 This project is an interactive game built using Java and Processing, integrating digital video processing, compositing, and 2D animation techniques.
 The given input video ("Opt1-MarionetteMovements.mov") shows a monkey with 5 red markers on its body, legs, and hands.
 These markers control a digital marionette, Naruto, in this game.

+## Instructions

+1. Use Processing Version: 4.3
+2. Run the extract.py Python script to extract frames from the monkey movie video before step 3.
+3. Inside the folder "naruto_motion_game", open the file "naruto_motion_game.pde" in Processing.
+4. Click the 'run' button on the Processing editor to run the program.
+5. Game Instructions are as follows:
+- Press the 'left' or 'right' arrow keys to control Sasuke (the flying character).
+However, Sasuke cannot go out of bounds of the training ground (the screen).
+- Press the 'spacebar' key to attack Naruto -- this will shoot down kunais, and will decrease Naruto's health if Naruto gets hit by the kunai.
+Blood splatters will be shown if Naruto gets hit by the kunai knives.
+- Naruto will keep throwing Rasengans at Sasuke after each Rasengan is thrown.
+- If Naruto's Rasengans hits Sasuke, Sasuke's health will decrease by 5 points each hit.
+Audio will also be played when Sasuke gets hit each time.
+At every multiple of 4 times Sasuke gets hit, it will play a different audio screaming "Narutooo", and the other times will play "Ough".
+- Naruto is able to heal himself if Kurama (the nine-tailed fox) decides to go near Naruto and help him.
+Kurama moves randomly around the training ground (the screen).
+If Kurama happens to be near Naruto, Naruto gains Kurama's chakra and his health increases for the number of seconds that Kurama is near him.
+- Whoever has the higher health by the time limit of 1 min, wins the game.
+Specific audios will be played for specific winners, as well as for a tied game.
+- Throughout, a Naruto-theme song will be played!
+ENJOY

+Note: the setup in the program requires a few seconds to load.
+Please wait for about 7-8s for it to load.
+A video demo is provided (named "Video-Demo.mp4") to show a case of Sasuke winning, with sound effects.

 ## Story Development and script

 The game is set in the Hidden Leaf Village, a battleground ravaged by battles.